AST-1 Seymour (Midweek)

 Virtual Online training

-You will receive instructions on how to register and access the Virtual Classroom online course content after you have registered for your AST course.
+You will receive instructions on how to register and access the Virtual Classroom online course content after you have registered for your AST-1 course, but you can complete this training on your own schedule and from any location of your choice.
 We are committed to providing the highest degree of online learning experience and flexibility; we welcome and encourage your ongoing feedback as we embark on this adventure in learning with Canada West!

 The first day of the practical training is an in-person training day combining interactive and engaging class sessions with an emphasis on group activities; and, practical outdoor training sessions focusing on Rescue procedures and transceiver training.
 The Day-1 training is held at one of our training locations in Vancouver, West Vancouver, or North Vancouver.
 Start times for Day-1 vary between course dates but typically start as early as 7:30 am and finish by 4:30 pm.
 Specific locations and meeting times will be sent out in advance of each course date.